Short answer: No. True crochet cannot currently be made by machine.

 5. Tension

-Your tension might be your ball and chain that’s holding your back.
-Tight tension equals smaller stitches, therefore looser tension equals bigger stitches.
+Your tension might be your ball and chain that’s holding you back.
+Tight tension equals smaller stitches; looser tension equals bigger stitches.
 Loosen up & relax your grip.

 6. The point of your hook